 Our annual Subject Futures Week is an exciting event and an excellent opportunity for our students to explore the potential of their course and understand where their university experience can lead them beyond graduation.
 It offers a unique chance to network with high profile industry professionals from the arts, TV, film, fashion and more.

 Take a look at the 2016 Subject Futures Week video, which highlights just some of the creative industry guests who attended to share knowledge and insights with students about the reality of working and life after university.

 Wayne graduated from the University of Northampton’s Fine Art degree in 1999.
 Although renowned for his sculpture, Wayne is also a painter, print maker, photographer and illustrator.
 His work has appeared in galleries around the world, and featured in magazines and on TV (including BBC2’s The Culture Show, Channel 4 News and 2008 film Scratch).

 *terms and conditions apply.
 See northampton.ac.uk/benefits for more information

 Just two miles away from Park Campus and linked by a regular weekday discounted bus service, Avenue Campus has an excellent reputation as an ‘Arts Centre for all’.
 It boasts theatre performances, exhibitions and its own art gallery, which exhibits work from established artists, students, graduates and University staff.

 The campus is equipped with workshops, innovative laboratories and computer-aided design suites.
 Facilities available include Bassett Lowke Halls of Residence with various room options available to suit all budgets, the Students’ Union, student bar, restaurant and nightclub.

 St George’s Avenue

-Students explore a wide variety of technical and conceptual approaches to fine art including painting, photography/digital imaging/video, printmaking, sculpture, installation and performance.
-This is supported and underpinned by an engagement with contemporary theory.
+In your first year, you will explore a variety of technical and conceptual approaches to fine art, including painting, photography, digital imaging, video, printmaking, sculpture, installation and performance.
+This is supported and underpinned by engaging with contemporary theory.